zendril/newsgregator/README.md

 1. **Configure GitHub Secrets**:
    - Go to your repository's Settings > Secrets and variables > Actions
    - Add a new repository secret named `GEMINI_API_KEY` with your Gemini API key
+   - Add a new repository secret named `YOUTUBE_API_KEY` with your YouTube API key

 2. **Enable GitHub Pages**:
    - Go to your repository's Settings > Pages
-   - Under "Build and deployment", select "GitHub Actions" as the source
+   - Under "Build and deployment", select "Deploy from branch" as the source

 3. **First Run**:
    - Go to the Actions tab in your repository